enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets-2.md

 ---
 ## Content

-The style of the code shouldn't influence its performance in any way.
-The guidelines for what is the "right" style are primarily subjective.
-Commonly, developers would disagree on using `camelCase` versus `kebab_case` naming conventions, tabs versus spaces, or different positions of braces.

-However, in the land of JavaScript, the location of brackets sometimes isn't up for debate.
+Although flexible, the location of brackets sometimes isn't up for debate.
 Let's take a look at an example:

 ```javascript
 function right() {